mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ## Object detection

 ## Special applications: Face recognition & Neural style transfer

+## Extras

+### Keras

+- Keras is a high-level neural networks API (programming framework), written in Python and capable of running on top of several lower-level frameworks including TensorFlow, Theano, and CNTK.
+- Keras was developed to enable deep learning engineers to build and experiment with different models very quickly.
+- Just as TensorFlow is a higher-level framework than Python, Keras is an even higher-level framework and provides additional abstractions.
+- Keras will work fine for many common models.
+- Layers in Keras:
+  - Dense (Fully connected layers).
+    - A linear function followed by a non linear function.
+  - Convolutional layer.
+  - Pooling layer.
+  - Normalisation layer.
+    - A batch normalization layer.
+  - Flatten layer
+    - Flatten a matrix into vector.
+  - Activation layer
+    - Different activations include: relu, tanh, sigmoid, and softmax.
+- To train and test a model in Keras there are four steps:
+  1. Create the model.
+  2. Compile the model by calling `model.compile(optimizer = "...", loss = "...", metrics = ["accuracy"])`
+  3. Train the model on train data by calling `model.fit(x = ..., y = ..., epochs = ..., batch_size = ...)`
+  4. Test the model on test data by calling `model.evaluate(x = ..., y = ...)`
+- Summarize of step in Keras: Create->Compile->Fit/Train->Evaluate/Test
+- `Model.summary()` gives a lot of useful informations regarding your model including each layers inputs, outputs, and number of parameters at each layer.
+- To choose the Keras backend you should go to `$HOME/.keras/keras.json` and change the file to the desired backend like Theano or Tensorflow.

 These Notes was made by [Mahmoud Badry](mailto:mma18@fayoum.edu.eg) @2017